HuubVerbeek/laravel-consistent-hashing/README.md

 ### Removing our adding to the hash ring

 In the process of resolving a key a `degree` (0 - 359) is computed.
 This degree is used to determine which node on the hash ring to use.
-The convention we are using is: _a degree resolves to the next node on the hash ring_.
+The convention that is used is the following:
+`a degree resolves to the next node on the hash ring`.
 This means that 100 resolves to `cache_3` (degree 180) and 300 to `cache_1` (degree 0).

 We start running into problems if we want to remove a node.
 If we remove `cache_3` all degrees greater than 90 and smaller or equal to 180 are mapped to `cache_4` as this now is the next node on the ring.
 However this is not the node that was actually used when storing the items!